mariuszlas/workout-odyssey/README.md

 ## Overview

 Workout Odyssey is a full-stack Next.js app.
-Sequelize is used as ORM to interact with a MySQL database.
+Sequelize is used as ORM to interact with a PostgreSQL database (with PostGIS extension).
 Chart.js is library of choice used for rendering charts on HTML5 Canvas with great performance.
 The end-to-end test are automated with Playwright.

 ## Development